-Now, dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models to larger and more powerful 20W options for a faster charge.
+Dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models to more substantial, powerful options that will allow for a faster charge.
 These monocrystalline models are much more effective and lightweight than their polycrystalline forefathers.
 We tested a few small wattage models that were portable and lightweight.
 The Goertek 25,000mAh, has a larger capacity battery and a 5W panel.
 The BEARTWO 10,000mAh is one of the most compact and lightweight battery packs we tested, with impressive charging speeds.

 Charge Interruption Recovery

-Here we consider the following questions: is your panel going to quit on you just because one tiny cloud passes overhead as you left it out on what appeared to be a cloudless afternoon?
-Or is the solar model strapped to your backpack causing your phone to constantly vibrate as the connection goes in and out of the USB port?
+Here we consider the following questions: is your panel going to quit on you just because one cloud passes overhead, as you left it out on what appeared to be a clear afternoon?
+Or is the solar model strapped to your backpack, causing your phone to constantly vibrate as the connection goes in and out of the USB port?
 These are the questions we addressed in our charge interruption recovery metric.
-To test these models, we measured the amount each one charged within a half hour span first in full sun, and then again in intermittent sun and shade.
+We measured the amount each model charged within a half-hour span to test this criterion, first in full sun and then again in intermittent sun and shade.
 We also measured the output power before and after the charge interruption to see if the model could get back on track after being shaded.

 Multiple Device Charging Speed

-As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than, the less powerful ones.
-Twelve out of the twenty chargers in this year's testing had multiple USB ports.
-The 5W and 7W models simply don't have the power to sustain two gadgets at once, which might not be what you're looking for anyway.
-That's why on the metrics chart, the three low watt models get a 2 out of 10, compared to the models that can charge two devices.
+As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
+Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
+If this is a priority for you, then select a panel with a higher wattage.
+Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

-When scanning through customer reviews online, we noticed complaints about various models withering and warping in the sun.
+When scanning through reviews online, we noticed complaints about various models withering and warping in the sun.
 Because of this, we were extra vigilant, even when we set them out in the blazing southern Utah desert sun.
-Thankfully, in our testing period, none of the chargers endured much damage at all.
-These are hardy machines, and with technology advancing every year, solar panel companies have come leaps and bounds in the construction of portable options.
+In our testing period, none of the chargers endured much damage.
+These are robust machines, and with technology advancing every year, solar panel companies have come leaps and bounds in the construction of portable options.

 Weight and Portability

-Since the primary function of all these portable models is to be, well mobile, this is an important category.
-A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.
+Since an essential function of many of these panels is to remain portable, this is a crucial category.
+A too heavy or bulky model will be left behind to collect dust in the closet rather than accompany you on your next adventure.

-Some come with lots of accessories and extra features, which make them easier to use and more exciting, but also make them bulky and unappealing to carry on long trips.
-There is a happy medium between overkill and overly simple.
-Though portability is key, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
-That was our reasoning behind handing out awards to heavier panels like the BigBlue 28W and the Mercury 10W.
+Others come with lots of accessories and extra features, which make them more exciting to use but also make them bulky and unappealing to carry on long trips.
+There is a happy medium between overkill and overly simple, which of course, depends on your preference and needs.

-Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
-This allows the panel to charge the battery during the day while you're using your devices (phone, GPS unit, and the like) and you can charge your device at night via the external battery.
-External batteries are an essential addition, too, because as our tablets and smartphones demand higher power (like 2A charging ports), this becomes harder to produce from the sun (which is variable at best).
+Panels that don't come with a built-in battery are often paired with a portable external battery pack.
+This arrangement allows the panel to charge the battery during the day while you're using your devices, and you can charge your device at night via the external battery.
+External batteries are an essential addition to any portable charging kit.
+Most modern tablets and smartphones demand higher power (like 2A charging ports), and this becomes harder to produce from the sun (which is variable at best).
 Instead of bulking up the solar panels themselves and making them too cumbersome to use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
-That way, you have a lighter weight solar charger that charges a high-quality external battery, which can, in turn, produce the necessary 2A of current for our devices.
+That way, you have a lighter weight solar charger that charges a high-quality external battery.
+This battery can, in turn, produce the necessary 2A of current to charge small devices.

 — Jane Jackson